domesc/domesc.github.io/source/_posts/2017-04-22-laziness-and-streams.md

 From the above code snippets we can extract some of the functional properties of an infinite `Stream`:

-1. lazy: as we explained until now and as we can see from the `Stream` constructor, where the tail of the collection is passed by name (so the evaluation is deferred).
+* *lazy*: as we explained until now and as we can see from the `Stream` constructor, the tail of the collection is passed by name (so the evaluation is deferred).
-2. recursive: the infinite `Stream` is defined in terms of itself, just look at the `from` method above.
+* *recursive*: the infinite `Stream` is defined in terms of itself, just look at the `from` method above.
-3. infinite: of course, thing which is possible thanks to the lazy property.
+* *infinite*: of course, which is possible thanks to the lazy property.

+In conclusion we saw how laziness and streams works in Scala, the post of course doesn't include all the possible uses and APIs examples, but it gives you a wide idea on how things works.
+For more information on the `Stream` APIs this is the link to the [Scala Doc](http://www.scala-lang.org/api/2.10.2/#scala.collection.immutable.Stream).